opensourcemanufacturing/durkopp-227-1/README.md

 ----

-Reference from a newer durkopp machine of the correct looping motion - https://youtu.be/Sjz7fzn5tv8?t=142
+- Reference from a newer durkopp machine of the correct looping motion: https://youtu.be/Sjz7fzn5tv8?t=142
+- My durkopp looping after timing and hook tuning: https://youtu.be/j6Z499rgOgA